 The government has been looking for ways to protect the growing group of self-employed workers.
-There will, therefore, be a minimum rate for all self-employed persons in the Netherlands; self-employed must earn no less than 16 euros per hour.
+Therefore, a minimum rate will be introduced for all self-employed persons in the Netherlands; self-employed must earn no less than 16 euros per hour.
 However, the Minister of Social Affairs and Employment presented a proposal for exception rules for self-employed persons with a low rate.
 The minister has, among other things, set a minimum secondment tariff.
 The minimum hourly rate must apply from the beginning of 2021, sources say to the NOS.

 The suggested rate is for business clients, not for individuals

 This minimum rate probably does not apply to all self-employed, but only to business clients who hire self-employed workers.
 They have to pay their freelancers a minimum of 16 euros per hour.
-It is about 600,000 self-employed.
+It concerns nearly 600,000 self-employed.

 The rule is a part of the replacement of the DBA Act and is intended to protect employees against “fake independence”.
 This means that the measure does not apply to self-employed persons working for private individuals, such as cleaners, painters and hairdressers.
 If you, as a private individual, have your hair cut for a tenner, it makes no sense at all that there is an employment contract.
 Many freelancers are not hired per hour.
 Think not only of retailers who sell products, but also journalists with a word price, advisers with a price per consultation or delivery staff with a price per package.